adskoe96/fluff-discord/README.md

 # fluff-discord
-This is my bot, which is in question for its promotion, but I left it here for the sake of hosting ATTENTION THIS BOT IS NOT COMPLETELY FINISHED.
+This is my bot, which is in question for its promotion, but I left it here for the sake of hosting.\n ATTENTION THIS BOT IS NOT COMPLETELY FINISHED.
 # by @adskoe96, @SandeMC